How Car Insurance Covers Medical Expenses After an Accident

 Step-by-Step Claims Process

-Step 2 — Identify Your Coverage Determine whether you have MedPay, PIP, or both.
-Your MedPay coverage or PIP will handle initial bills quickly without a fault determination.
+Step 3 — Identify Your Coverage Determine whether you have MedPay or PIP, or both.
+These coverages handle initial bills quickly without a fault determination.
+If the other driver fled the scene, see how hit-and-run coverage and uninsured motorist benefits can protect you.

 Document Purpose